Marple Rifle and Pistol Club

 nitro powder guns (there is no upper calibre limit for Black Powder guns).

-These two days are for all types of gun, from single shot .22
+These three days are for all types of gun, from single shot .22

 rimfire up to anything legal.
 By legal we mean guns which both comply